PHP FFI

 How to Use a Foreign Function Interface in PHP

-It’s fairly simple to start using this interface in PHP:
+It’s fairly simple to start using a PHP FFI:

 1. Create a Minimal Header File